Hala Gorani: Career

 Gorani formerly hosted Inside the Middle East on CNN International, the monthly show featuring stories on the most important social, political and cultural issues in the region.
 During her five years as host, she reported on several colorful and thought-provoking stories including poverty in oil-rich Bahrain; everyday struggles for artists living in Iraq; and gay life in the Middle East, which was a first on international television and earned a nomination for a Gay & Lesbian Alliance Against Defamation (GLAAD) award.

 Gorani has interviewed Jimmy Carter, Tony Blair, Amr Moussa, Rafik Hariri, Saeb Erakat, Nouri al-Maliki, Ehud Barak, the Dalai Lama, Shimon Peres and Carla Bruni, among others.
 Gorani avoids discussing her political and religious views, citing the need for professional neutrality.

 In May 2015, Gorani was awarded an honorary doctorate by George Mason University and delivered the commencement address to that year's graduating students.

 On the weekend of November 13–15, 2015, Gorani was a principal member of the extensive CNN team that covered the action, aftermath and investigation of terrorist attacks in Paris, France where some 130 people were killed.

 In 2018, Gorani was nominated for another News and Documentary Emmy for Outstanding Breaking News Coverage, Manchester Concert Attack.
 That same year, she and her team received an Emmy Award for her show's coverage of "Syria: Gasping for Life in Khan Sheikhoun."

 In a commencement address, Gorani offered these observations to the new graduates: Gorani says that as a journalist, career defining moments are those where one can identify that the work did make a difference; and the being different is a good thing because those differences will make a person memorable.
 Gorani advised the students to cultivate their differences and from them the students will find their strength.

+From November 2017 to April 2022, Gorani anchored CNN International's Hala Gorani Tonight weeknights at 8 p.m.
+CET.

-As of March 2022, Gorani has been a late night anchor based in Lviv, in western Ukraine during the Russian invasion.
+From February 2022 Gorani was a special war anchor based in Lviv, in western Ukraine during the Russian invasion.

+Having left CNN, after her final show on 28 April 2022, Gorani took a sabbatical from broadcasting to work on her first book, a memoir exploring the subject of identity which was published by Hachette Book Group in February 2024 and titled But You Don't Look Arab: And Other Tales of Unbelonging.

 Personal life

 Gorani considers Paris her home, which is also where her mother resides.
 From 2004 to 2014, she was based at the CNN Center in Atlanta, Georgia, and in 2014 she moved back to London.

-French novelist Yann Moix also dedicated his first novel Jubilations Vers le Ciel to her in 1996.
+French novelist Yann Moix dedicated his first novel, Jubilations Vers le Ciel, to her in 1996.

 Gorani married German CNN photojournalist Christian Streib on June 14, 2015, in Jardin Majorelle, Morocco.

-Gorani has a Cavalier King Charles Spaniel dog named Louis Gorani Streib that appears with her and her husband frequently on her Instagram account.
-The dog is the subject of an Instagram account they run in his name to capture Louis the dog's exploits.
+While researching her book, Gorani traced part of her familial ancestry to Abkhazia.